Posted 11/18/15:

 2. Once the onions are caramelizing add diced ham.
 Brown sugar or molasses cured him has a better flavor match for this stew.

-4. And the potatoes to the ham and onions, and pour in about a cup to a cup and a half of half and half.
+4. Add the potatoes to the ham and onions, and pour in about a cup to a cup and a half of half and half.
 If you can afford to be exta calorie daring, use some heavy cream also.
 This improves the consistency.
 Some types of potatoes exude enough starch to thicken the chowder.
 Otherwise if you want a thicker liquid you may need to add a flour or corn starch solution.

 5. Add approximately 12 ounces of frozen sweet corn.
 You may also want to add a little more salt than what comes from the ham.